 Policies and procedures

-All research higher degree candidates should be aware of the policies and procedures applicable to their candidacy.
+All research higher degree students should be aware of the policies and procedures applicable to their candidacy.

 Most programs are administered according to the policies and procedures set down for students.